 - Stay safe when you're there.

-- Most importantly: HAVE FUN and go for it with all the things you want to do!
+- Most importantly: HAVE FUN and go for it with everything you want to do!

 Sanjana is a physician anesthesiologist, avid traveler, and entrepreneur.
 She founded The Female Professional in order to give women a voice, a community, and provide resources to help them overcome hurdles and achieve success.